when

 2. Timing is important

 The start and end of days can present the best opportunities for shooting at the beach.
-For starters there will be less people there at that time of day but also you’ll find that with the
+For starters there will be less people there at that time of day but also you’ll find that with the sun shining on an angle that you often get more interesting effects of shadows and

 Read more: http://digital-photography-school.com/10-beach-photography-tips#ixzz0FNoRo4YS&B